Translations

 The moral argument: If absolute moral law (morality) exists, then a Divine Lawgiver exists.
 Absolute moral law (morality) exists.
 Therefore, a Divine Lawgiver, God, exists.

-Major premise: if absolute moral law (morality) exists, then a Divine Lawgiver exists.
+Major premise: If absolute moral law (morality) exists, then a Divine Lawgiver exists.

-Minor premise: absolute moral law (morality) exists.
+Minor premise: Absolute moral law (morality) exists.

 Does absolute moral law exist?
 Yes, it does.
 The following is how anyone should know that moral law is absolute.

-Consider next, can one nation (or group of nations) judge the moral conduct of another nation (or nations), and if so, how?
+Consider next, can one nation (or a group of nations) judge the moral conduct of another nation (or nations), and if so, how?
 The classic example comes to mind.

-After World War II and during the Nuremberg Trials, the chief American prosecutor, Robert H. Jackson, an associate justice of the U.S. Supreme Court, argued that a “higher law,” above Nazi law, condemned that nation.
-The Robert H. Jackson Center contains articles and videos of the Nuremberg Trials.
+After World War II and during the Nuremberg Trials, the chief American prosecutor, Robert H. Jackson, an associate justice of the U.S. Supreme Court, argued that a higher law,” above Nazi law, condemned that nation.
+The Robert H. Jackson Center contains articles and videos about the Nuremberg Trials.
 (See The International Military Tribunal at Nuremberg, November 1945 - October 1946).
 In addition, the United States Holocaust Museum contains volumes of information.

-Conclusion: therefore, a Divine Lawgiver, God, exists.
+Conclusion: Therefore, a Divine Lawgiver, God, exists.

-Since absolute moral law (morality) exists (innately, in the human conscience), then it must emanate from a higher being, who has existed before (in time) and above (in power) human societies and nations.
+Since absolute moral law (morality) exists (innately, in the human conscience), then it must emanate from a higher being who has existed before (in time) and above (in power) human societies and nations.

 The Atheist's Quibble

 The atheist, however, may quibble by asking, “Is absolute morality above God?
 If so, can absolute morality judge God?
 Or is God above absolute morality?
-If so, can God change moral good to moral evil, or visa versa, if he wishes to do so?”
+If so, can God change moral good to moral evil, or vice versa, if he wishes to do so?”

 Conclusion

 Our imaginary street light now has one strong pole to support it.
-The moral argument, by itself, proves that God exists.
+The moral argument by itself proves that God exists.

 Of making many books there is no end, and much study wearies the body.
 Now all has been heard; here is the conclusion of the matter: Fear God and keep his commandments, for this is the duty of all mankind.
 For God will bring every deed into judgment, including every hidden thing, whether it is good or evil.
 (Ecclesiastes 12:12-14, NIV)